-Protein has been long conspired as the magic macronutrient that for a lot of dieters is either over consumed or under consumed based on misunderstanding or misguidance.
-In this article we will discuss protein as a macronutrient, how often you should consume it, why and how much per day based on your body and goals.
+Protein has long been considered the magic macronutrient that for a lot of dieters is either over-consumed or under-consumed based on misunderstanding or misguidance.
+In this article, we will discuss protein as a macronutrient, how often and why you should consume it, and how much per day based on your body and goals.
 We will consult reliable anecdotal studies together with scientific research and data in order to formulate general guidelines for protein size and frequency at meals.

 What is protein?